 Starting your lawn off on the right foot in the spring can set your lawn up for good health all season long.

-There is no one mowing height for all grasses.
+There is no one mowing height for all grasses, however, for Kentucky Bluegrass we recommend between 3 to 4 inches.
 The general rule is not to cut more than 1/3 of the grass height off at once.
 This helps keep away weeds and disease.

 Longer grass will mean:

 - More shade for cooler soil and less moisture loss

 - Less weeds